 Net metering in Pennsylvania

-3 MW for Non-residential
+- 3 megawatts (MW) for Non-residential systems

-5 MW for micro-grid and emergency systems
+- 5 MW for micro-grid and emergency systems

-Monthly excess generation credit rate Full retail
+- Monthly excess generation credit rate: Full retail

-Annual excess generation credit rate Price-to-compare rate (generation and transmission, reconciled yearly)
+- Annual excess generation credit rate: Price-to-compare rate (generation and transmission, reconciled yearly)

-State-wide net metering cap None specified
+- State-wide net metering cap: None specified

-Policies expanding net metering Virtual meter aggregation
+- Policies expanding net metering: Virtual meter aggregation

-Third-Party Ownership Third-party ownership models, such as power purchase agreements and solar leases are allowed for net metered systems.
+- Third-Party Ownership: Third-party ownership models, such as power purchase agreements and solar leases, are allowed for net metered systems.

-establishes the rules of net metering in Pennsylvania.
+Pennsylvania Code Chapter 75.11 establishes the rules of net metering in Pennsylvania.
 Residential customers of all investor-owned utilities with system capacity up to 50 kW may net meter.
-Electric generation suppliers which are not a customer’s default service provider are not required to net meter.
-To qualify for net metering, the customer must consume energy on the property where generation is taking place, but not just to operate the generating system.
+Electric generation suppliers that are not a customer’s default service provider are not required to net meter.

 Billing and compensation

-Utility customers with net metered systems will be credited for each kilowatt produced by their system and each month will be billed for the number of kilowatt hours they used, minus the number of kilowatt hours generated.
-If what your system generates exceeds your usage for a given month, you will receive a credit for each excess kilowatt hour, to be applied in later months when you generate less electricity than you consume.
-Utilities may not charge net metering customers fees that they would not charge a non-net metered customer without the approval of the PSC.
-At the end of each 12-month billing cycle, utilities will compensate net-metered generators for their excess credits at the “price-to-compare,” which equals the retail price of the electricity minus the distribution component.
+Utility customers with net metered systems will be credited for each kilowatt-hour produced by their system.
+Each month, they will be billed for the number of kilowatt-hours they used minus the number of kilowatt-hours generated.
+If what your system generates exceeds your usage for a given month, you will receive a credit for each excess kilowatt-hour, which will be applied in later months when you generate less electricity than you consume.

 Other types of net metering in Pennsylvania